 You can also find a more in depth account of the hunt as well as why I created American Gear Guide on the Hunt Backcountry Podcast Episode 316 which you can stream on any podcast app or click here.

-In short, I’ve found my favorite camo with FORLOH and would replace it if it were lost.
-I’ve compared it directly to some of my friends similarly priced higher end Kuiu camo and I would rather wear FORLOH.
+In short, I’ve found my favorite camo with FORLOH and would buy it again if it were somehow lost.
+I’ve compared it directly to some of my friends similarly priced higher end Kuiu and Sitka camo and I would rather wear FORLOH.
 I think that says it all.
 I hope my honest review has been helpful and I hope it supports a great local manufacturer who does things right by supporting American jobs and making excellent gear.
 FORLOH also crafts a variety of other apparel that I didn’t review including camo down puffies, rain jackets, thin camo sun shirts for hot weather, and fishing apparel.
 You can only find FORLOH camo directly through their website: FORLOH.com or their store in Whitefish, Montana.

 Below are some photos that illustrate the camo in some of the environments I hunt.